goetas/twital/doc/tags/attr.rst

     </div>

-Here we add conditionaly an attribute based on the value of `condition` expression.
+Here we add conditionally an attribute based on the value of the `condition` expression.

 You can use any Twig test expression as **condition** and **attribute value**,